tjvantoll/www.tjvantoll.com/_posts/2015-07-27-mobile-safari-performance.md

 > “Apple totally forbids other companies from developing alternative web rendering engines for the iPhone, so there's no competition for better performance, and no incentive for Apple to invest heavily in Safari development.
 In many ways, Safari is the new Internet Explorer.”

-What Nilay doesn't realize is developers' animosity towards Safari is driven by the slow pace of new web standards making it into Safari, and the lack of communication about why that's the case.
+What Nilay doesn't realize is developers' animosity towards Safari is primarily driven by the slow pace of new web standards appearing in Safari, and the lack of communication about why that's the case.
 Not performance.
 Jake's tweet in particular was in response to the [somewhat lackluster list of features coming in iOS Safari in iOS 9](https://developer.apple.com/library/prerelease/mac/releasenotes/General/WhatsNewInSafari/Articles/Safari_9.html#//apple_ref/doc/uid/TP40014305-CH9-SW27), coming off of a lackluster list of features in iOS 8 a year earlier.
 The entire “Safari is the new IE” article is about features that the author would like to see in Safari.

 Nilay is correct that web developers, myself included, would indeed love to see alternative rendering engines on iOS, and the competition would undoubtedly encourage performance improvements, but we're mostly interesting in increasing the cadence of new web features making their way to iOS.